vinefeeder/VineFeeder/README.md

 The text-entry-box is cleared automatically after use.
 Once a download successfully finishes the screen displays 'Ready!' and waits for further entry.

+**Series numbers**

+Normally services will provide enough data to collect a series number.
+When series numbers are not available, Vinfeeder sets a default number of 100.
+This is for housekeeping reasons.
+Devine labelling defaults to 00 for any saved videos without a specified series number.

+**Backing out**

+If you have followed a path to a selection and do not wish to continue then, in most  circumstances, depending on operating system, ctrl-C will return you to a 'Ready!' status display on the screen within a second or two, and await further operations.

 **Closing Down**

 The GUI should first be shutdown by mouse-clicking the top right X. The GUI then should